AdaCore/spark2014/lrm/source/subprograms.rst

 |SPARK| defines the convention_identifier Ghost.
-An entity (e.g., a subprogram or an object) whose Convention aspect is specified to have the value Ghost is said to be a Ghost entity (e.g., a ghost function or a ghost variable).
+An entity (e.g., a subprogram or an object) whose Convention aspect is specified to have the value Ghost is said to be a ghost entity (e.g., a ghost function or a ghost variable).

+The Convention aspect of an entity declared inside of a ghost entity (e.g., within the body of a ghost function) is defined to be Ghost.
-A ghost entity is not considered to be an input or output of a subprogram.
+The Link_Name aspect of an imported ghost entity is defined to be a name that cannot be resolved in the external environment.
-A ghost entity declared immediately within a package is not a constituent of the state (visible or hidden) of that package,

 .. centered:: **Legality Rules**

-A ghost entity shall only be referenced from within an assertion expression or as part of the declaration or completion of a ghost entity (e.g., from within the body of a ghost function).
+A ghost entity shall only be referenced:

+- from within an assertion expression; or
+- within or as part of the declaration or completion of a ghost entity (e.g., from within the body of a ghost function); or
+- within a statement which does not contain (and is not itself) either an assignment statement targeting a non-ghost variable or a procedure call which passes a non-ghost variable as an out or in out mode actual parameter.

+Within a ghost procedure, the view of any non-ghost variable is a constant view.
+Within a ghost procedure, a volatile non-global object shall not be read.
+TBD: In a ghost procedure we don't want to allow assignments to non-ghosts either via assignment statements or procedure calls.
+Is this rule the best way to accomplish this?

 A ghost entity shall not be referenced from within the expression of a predicate specification of a non-ghost subtype [because such predicates participate in determining